react-native-toolkit/rex-state/README.md

 };
 ```

-> Try this example directly in [CodeSandbox](https://codesandbox.io/s/rex-state-counter-8cubi)
+> Try this example directly in [CodeSandbox][simple-counter]

 > Since `useRex` hook is built only to simplify managing large state objects.
 You can follow this pattern without rex-state too!

+## `createRexStore`

+`createRexStore` accepts your hook as the argument and returns an object with two properties ﹣

+- `RexProvider` which is a "[Provider](https://reactjs.org/docs/context.html#contextprovider)" component that will let you pass your hook down the React component tree to all the components by storing it in React context.
+- `useStore` hook will simply fetch your hook from the React context into your current component.

+## Tutorial

-## Centralized state management with Rex State
+### Centralized state management with Rex State

 Rex State simplifies building re-usable hooks.
 However, it also provides an easy to use API to build a centralized state that can be easily shared across your entire application.

-> tl;dr ﹣ The code in the below example available for you to try in [CodeSandbox](https://codesandbox.io/s/centralized-state-management-with-rex-state-tkfvq)
+> tl;dr ﹣ The code in the below example available for you to try in [CodeSandbox][central-state-management]

 Follow the below example to create a centralized state with Rex State ﹣